JohnEarnest/Octo/Readme.md

 Debugging
 ---------
 Octo provides basic debugging facilities for Chip8 programs.
 While a program is running, pressing the "i" key will interrupt execution and display the contents of the `v` registers, `i` and the program counter.
 Any register aliases and (guessed) labels will be indicated next to the raw register contents.
-Pressing the spacebar or clicking the "continue" icon resumes execution.
+When interrupted, pressing "i" again or clicking the "continue" icon will resume execution, while pressing "o" will single-step through the program.
+Note that while single-stepping the Chip8 timers will not count down.

 Breakpoints can also be placed in source code by using the command `:breakpoint` followed by a name- the name will be shown when the breakpoint is encountered so that multiple breakpoints can be readily distinguished. `:breakpoint` is an out-of-band debugging facility and inserting a breakpoint into your program will not add any code or modify any Chip8 registers.